 Fund for Education Abroad

-FEA's application is entirely online, and includes an online application form, a financial aid form (completed by the financial aid office), an unofficial transcript, and a recommendation letter.
+FEA's application is entirely online, and includes an online application form, a financial aid form (completed by the financial aid office), and an unofficial transcript.
 More details about the application and descriptions of all available scholarships can be found here: http://fundforeducationabroad.org/applicants/.

 The mission of the Fund for Education Abroad (FEA) is to provide scholarships and ongoing support to students who are underrepresented among the US study abroad population.
 FEA makes life-changing, international experiences accessible to all by supporting minority, community college, and first-generation college students before, during, and after they participate in education abroad programs.
 FEA was established as a 501(c)(3) organization in 2010 to address the need for an independent study abroad scholarship provider.